-An understanding of voice informed by appropriate work experience of at least two years is normally an essential prerequisite; or a degree/equivalent in a subject which has included an element of voice and speech studies.
-A top-up year for those with existing MA or PGDip in these subjects will be available from October 2013.
-Graduates of other disciplines will be considered if they can provide evidence of previous training in voice/speech.
-Applicants without a first degree (or equivalent), but who have professional experience working with voice for at least two years will be considered for interviews for non-standard entry.
+An understanding of voice informed by appropriate work experience of at least two years is normally an essential prerequisite, or a degree (or equivalent) in a subject which has included an element of voice and speech studies.
+Graduates of other disciplines will be considered if they can provide evidence of previous training in voice and/or speech.
+You will also normally be required to have the equivalent of 20 hours teaching experience in the field of voice and/or performance-related subjects.
+Applicants without an undergraduate degree (or equivalent), but who have professional experience working with voice for at least two years, e.g. actors and directors, will be considered for interviews for non-standard entry.

 Months of entry

-These courses are for graduates of appropriate disciplines who wish to follow a career in voice teaching or speech training, and who seek specialised study and practice in voice and speech.
+Voice Studies courses at Central are nationally and internationally renowned, giving a specialised education in the study and practice of the spoken voice.
+These courses are for graduates of appropriate disciplines who wish to follow a career in voice teaching and who seek specialised study and practice in voice and speech.